Serving

 5. Crush GARLIC and chop fine.

-6. Check WALNUTS to make sure they're fresh (no rancidity) and grind them fine.
+6. Check WALNUTS to make sure they're fresh (no rancidity) and grind them fine - a mini-prep processor works well.
+Mix with Garlic, Salt and Pepper.

 7. Chop CILANTRO small.

-8. In a large coverable sauté pan heat olive oil.
+1. In a spacious sauté pan or large sauce pan, heat olive oil.
 Stir in Beef and Onions and fry stirring until onions are translucent but not browned.

-10. Stir in Garlic, Walnuts, Cilantro, Pepper and Salt Adjust liquid if needed (it should not be too thin).
+3. Stir in Seasoning mix.
+Adjust liquid if needed (it should not be too thin).

-11. Season cautiously with TARRAGON.
-How much will depend on your taste, whether its French or Russian, whether dry or fresh.
+4. Stir in Cilantro and season cautiously with Tarragon.
+How much will depend on your taste and whether it's Russian (probably) or French.
 It should be just noticeable, not overpowering.

 NOTES:

-2. Sour Plums: dried sour plums are sometimes available Southern California but rarely.
-If available they should be soaked for an hour and puré.
+Dried sour plums are sometimes available in Southern California in markets serving Russian, Caucasian and Persian communities.
+If available they should be soaked for an hour and puréed.
 A substitute is Tkemali, a Georgian sauce made from sour plums.
 Use 3 T and leave out 2 of the garlic cloves.
-Lacking that, do as U.S. Georgians do and use 3 T Tamarind Paste, available in any market serving an Indian or Southeast Asian community.
+Lacking that, do as Georgians in North America do and use easily available Tamarind Paste.
+Block form gives the best flavor, and 1-1/2 ounces cut from a block is about right for this recipe.
+For details and method, see our Tamarind page.